merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 ### Estimating number of populations per sample

 To estimate how many microbial populations are represented in a metagenome assembly, we can rely on the fact that all microbial genomes (with few exceptions) contain exactly one copy of each gene in a special set of essential genes called single-copy core genes (SCGs).
 These include ribosomal proteins and other housekeeping genes.
-Anvi'o ships with a few generic sets of SCGs that is each specific to a domain of microbial life (Bacteria, Archaea, and Protista) and these genes get annotated using the program `anvi-run-hmms` (which, you might recall, we ran earlier as part of our metagenome processing workflows).
+Anvi'o ships with a few generic sets of SCGs that is each specific to a domain of microbial life (Bacteria, Archaea, and Protista) and these genes are annotated using the program `anvi-run-hmms` (which, you might recall, we ran earlier as part of our metagenome processing workflows).

 Since we expect to find one copy of each SCG in each microbial population, we can count the total number of copies of an SCG in a metagenome assembly and use that as the number of populations.
 However, using just one SCG for estimation would be error-prone due to missing SCG annotations in incomplete data (or the occasional duplication within one genome).
 Instead, we can use all of the SCGs for a given domain to make the estimate more robust to noise.
 The **mode of the number of SCGs** in the assembly gives us our estimate of the number of populations, in this case.
 The sketch below illustrates this process - each SCG is annotated in the metagenome assembly as indicated by the black boxes on the highlighted sequences on the bottom (shown for the first 3 SCGs only), these annotations are tallied (top histogram), and then the mode of the counts is computed: